 A Family Road Trip To Carlsbad Caverns National Park and Guadalupe Mountains National Park

 Fast-forward another generation: my military kids have friends that moved away from our current home base in Washington DC to Los Alamos, New Mexico and El Paso,Texas.
-For this mom, a seasoned traveler, that’s the perfect motivation to plan a road trip to Carlsbad Caverns and the nearby Guadalupe Mountains.
+For this mom, a seasoned traveler, that’s the perfect motivation to plan a road trip to New Mexico to check out all the things to do in Carlsbad Caverns National Park and to go hiking at Guadalupe Mountains National Park nearby.
 Altogether my family, including my mother, spent a day and a half exploring the vast caverns in the far southeast corner of New Mexico and hiking the rocky, wilderness trails of the mountains just 45 minutes away in Texas.
 (And, yes, my kids got a day to spend with their friends in both Los Alamos and El Paso.)

-Carlsbad Caverns: Deserving of Every American Bucket List
+Carlsbad Caverns National Park: Deserving of Every American Bucket List

-What Can Your Family See and Do at Carlsbad Caverns?
+What Can Your Family See and Do at Carlsbad Caverns National Park?

 Unless you happen to live in El Paso, Carlsbad Caverns National Park is not an easy destination to reach.
 Even the town of Carlsbad, New Mexico, where the nearest restaurants are located, is at least thirty minutes’ drive from the caverns.
 Simply put, Carlsbad Caverns is in the middle of nowhere.
 So, as I planned our visit, I kept in mind the fact that our family’s visit to the caverns was likely a “once in a lifetime” sort of trip.
 I did not want to leave the area feeling as if we missed out on something important.

-A Self-Guided Tour of the Big Room (allow 1 – 2 hours)
+A Self-Guided Tour of the Big Room at Carlsbad Caverns National Park, NM (allow 1 – 2 hours)

 From what I saw, most visitors to the caverns simply purchase their tickets, take the elevator down into the caverns, walk the 1.25 mile Big Room Loop Trail that can be shortened to less than a mile by a well-placed shortcut, and take the elevator back to the surface.
 This quick and easy self-guided cave experience can be completed in 90 minutes from start to finish.
-Only a couple hundred feet beyond the elevators the caverns open up, and it is possible to marvel at the enormity of the Big Room – arguably the most impressive room of the caverns based on it’s sheer size alone.
+Only a couple hundred feet beyond the elevators the caverns open up.
+There it is possible to marvel at the enormity of the Big Room.
+The Big Room is arguably the most impressive room of the caverns based on its sheer size alone.
 Yes, it is possible to make a quick stop to see Carlsbad Caverns and check it off your bucket-list.
 (But, you’d be missing out on so much.)

-Walk into the Caverns via the Natural Entrance (allow 1-1.5 hours)
+Walk into the Caverns via the Natural Entrance – Things to do at Carlsbad Caverns National Park, NM (allow 1-1.5 hours)